mcornick/clilol/docs/index.md

 Please see the links in the navigation menu to the left to learn about all the different commands provided by clilol.

 !!!
-Warning
+Note

-    clilol is still under heavy development, and the current tree of commands will change.
-Everything will stabilize before a 1.0.0 release. _Caveat lector_.
+    clilol is still under heavy development, and things may still change before a 1.0.0 release. _Caveat lector_.

 ## Installation